speechbrain/speechbrain/README.md

 SpeechBrain is designed to speed-up research and development of speech technologies.
 It is modular, flexible, easy-to-customize, and contains several recipes for popular datasets.
 Documentation and tutorials are here to help newcomers using SpeechBrain.

 ### Under development
-We currently are working towards integrating DNN-HMM for speech recognition, speech translation, end-to-end spoken language understanding and machine translation.
+We currently are working towards integrating DNN-HMM for speech recognition, speech translation, and machine translation.

 # Quick installation